Takakiriy/typrm/README.md

 `#original:` tag with the value before replacement is added to the same line.
 If the `#original:` tag already exists, it will not be added.

+(For version 1.x)

+To return to the value written in the `#original:` tag, use the reset command.
+Also, the reset command removes the `#original:` tag.

+    typrm reset  new_folder.yaml

+(For version 0.x)

 To return to the value written in the `#original:` tag, use the reset command.
 Also, the reset command removes the `#original:` tag.